01-edu/public/subjects/manipulate-values/README.md

 Let's buy groceries.

 You have a grocery cart with some items you need.
-The item's name if the `key`, and the `value` will represent nutrition facts per 100 grams.
+The item's name is the `key`, and the `value` will represent nutrition facts per 100 grams.

 Create 3 functions that work like the `.filter`, `.map` and `.reduce` array methods, for the values in your grocery cart object.
 You can see their function names and how they work in the examples.